Rurutia1027/system-design/BugFree.AI/System-Design/01-Design-A-Rate-Limiter/01-Design-A-Rate-Limiter.md

 ```
 We use Redis as a centralized in-memory cache to store token buckets.
 Since updates need to be atomic to prevent lost tokens during concurrent access, Redis provides several native features to handle this.
 ```

+---

+# Trade-Off Discussion
+## Token Bucket vs. Leaky Bucket Algorithm

+## Per-User-Per-API vs. Global Limits:

+## In-Memory Cache (Redis) vs. Local Memory

+## Atomic Operations in Cache

+## Storing Buckets in Cache vs. Database

+## Configuration Storage

+## TTL for Bucket Keys

+---

+# Failure Scenario Discussion
+## Cache Service Outage:
+## Hot Key Problem:
+- If the in-memory cache (e.g., Redis) becomes unavailable, the RLS cannot access or update token buckets, leading to all requests being either allowed (if failing open) or denied (if failing closed).
+This impacts rate limiting enforcement and could result in abuse or serivce disruption.
+- Data in cache is volatile; if the cache restarts, all token bucket states are lost.
+Users may temporarily bypass rate limit until the buckets are rebuilt.

+## RLS Instance Failure:
+- Since RLS instances are stateless, failure of one instance does not affect the overall system as long as others are available.
+However, if all RLS instances fail or are unreachable, no rate limiting checks can be performed.

+## Database Unavailability:
+- If the configuration database is down, new or updated rate limit configurations cannot be loaded.
+Existing rate limits in memory or cache continue to function, but configuration changes are not possible until recovery.

+## Network Partitions
+- Network issues between RLS and cache or database can cause partial outages, leading to inconsistent rate limiting or inability to enforce limits for some users or APIs.

+## Clock Skew
+- If RLS instance have unsynchronized clocks, token refill calculations may be inconsistent, resulting in incorrect rate limiting behavior.